graphile/graphile-engine/packages/lds/README.md

 (You can set max_wal_senders and max_replication_slots to a number at least 1.)

-You can check this with the following SQL:
+You can determine if your PostgreSQL instance is configured correctly with this:

 ```sql
 DO $$